 |Women with abnormal Pap||Co-test Pap + HPV every 6 months to age 65|

-Why is my practice so Pap-heavy compared to the mainstreamers recommending HPV testing only?
+Why is my position so Pap-heavy compared to the mainstreamers recommending HPV testing only?

 Because the causes of cancer, both inside us and all around us, are an almost overwhelming force, aided and abetted by their inherent unpredictability.
 What we know today as a slow-growing cancer can become fast and furious almost overnight.

-I would feel undeserving of my practice—indeed, my license to practice—if I were to fail to treat my patients with what others may call too much caution, too much care, or too much haste.
+I don’t think you can approach this issue with what others may call too much caution, too much care, or too much haste.

 It’s that simple.